EricTay1997/ML-Review/classical/01_linear_algebra_and_calculus/notes.md

   - When the product is a square matrix, $\operatorname{Tr}\left(\prod_{i=1}^n \mathbf{F}^{(i)}\right)=\operatorname{Tr}\left(\mathbf{F}^{(n)} \prod_{i=1}^{n-1} \mathbf{F}^{(i)}\right)$
   - The trace of a square matrix is equal to the sum of its eigenvalues.
 - Determinant
-  - The determinant is the product of all eigenvalues and can be thought of how much a matrix expands or contracts space.
+  - The determinant of a square matrix is the product of all eigenvalues and can be thought of how much a matrix expands or contracts space.
+  - In the event that matrix is not full rank, then we're "collapsing" space and the determinant is 0.

 ## Calculus